Isaac-Tait/Fallfish-Tenkara/content/blog/winter-tenkara/index.md

 tags: [Kanagawa Prefecture]
 ---
 <div class=“text-lg m-2”>
 <p class="mb-2">Every February I start getting excited, and begin eagerly making plans for the March 1st opening day of Keiryu (mountain stream) fishing season.
 This year I wanted to get out on opening day but due to a nasty cold my trip was pushed back about a week.
 The morning of my departure I got an earlier start than anticipated due to my son's 3am feeding.
-I hit the road well before sunrise and made it to the trailhead in record time!
-Along the way I passed a digital thermometer road sign that said the temperature was -4°C, and that was at the lake - the trailhead was a few hundred meters higher.
+I hit the road well before sunrise and made it to the trail-head in record time!
+Along the way I passed a digital thermometer road sign that said the temperature was -4°C, and that was at the lake - the trail-head was a few hundred meters higher.
 It was most certainly going to be a winter Tenkara trip.</p>

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Winter+Tenkara/tanzawa+mountains-winter+tenkara-tenkara-keiryu-kebari-sebata+san-sugegasa-lake+miyagase-bridge.jpg" alt="Miyagasenijinoo Bridge" />